This Pumpkin Soup recipe (Kürbiscremesuppe) is velvety smooth, ultra creamy, and made with fresh pumpkin and a secret ingredient!

 The pumpkin is done roasting when the pumpkin flesh is soft and the edges are browned slightly.
 Test the flesh with a fork.
 The fork should poke in easily.

-How best to store the Kürbiscremesuppe?
+How best to store the roasted pumpkin soup?

 This pumpkin soup recipe can be stored in an airtight container in the fridge for up to three days or freeze for up to one month in a freezer-safe container.